The 3rd Annual New Mexico Medical Cannabis Conference was a success thanks to all of our presenters and guests!

-Tiffany Bowden, MA, PhD, traces the history of cannabis campaigns and intentional spread of misinformation.
+Tiffany Bowden traces the history of cannabis campaigns and intentional spread of misinformation.
 She will also discuss implications of research suppression, distinction of plant classifications and components, treatment options, legalization by political party trends and the effects of criminalization of minorities in our country.

 Dr. Mikhail (Misha) Kogan

 MEDICAL CANNABIS – MANAGEMENT OF ALZHEIMER’S AND PARKINSON’S DISEASE

 The neurodegenerative conditions such as Alzheimer’s disease (AD) and Parkinson’s disease (PD) do not have effective disease modifying treatments.
 In this presentation Dr. Mikhail (Misha) Kogan will summarize current best evidence of ECS dysregulation and utilization of exogenous cannabinoids as part of integrative treatment plan for patients with AD and PD.
 The discussion will include both disease modifying and symptoms management strategies.

 WHAT IS THE ENTOURAGE EFFECT, AND WHY DOES IT MATTER?